Human Powered is a podcast about people, places, and connections produced by Wisconsin Humanities.

 Craig | Senior Producer

 Craig Eley is an audio producer and cultural historian whose work has been heard in radio shows, podcasts, documentaries, and museum installations.
 He previously worked for the radio show To the Best of Our Knowledge and has a Ph.D in American Studies from the University of Iowa.
-He lives in Madison with his wife and son.
+He lives in Madison with his wife and sons.

 Jen | Producer